MooVC/MooVC.Architecture/README.md

 ## Enhancements

+- Added a new Ddd.Collections.EnumerableExtensions.ToReferences extension that will return an enumerable of references based on a collection of aggregates.
 - Added a new Request<T> that serves as a derivation of Request capable of supporting explicit specification of the context type.
 - Changed Request so that it can now be implicit cast to the Message that serves as the Context.